Category 4 Cyclone Ilsa lashes northwest Australian coast

 “Everyone is on edge,” Carter said.
 “They understand that cyclones are what they are.
 They’re very, very unpredictable.”

+Long-term Port Hedland resident Julie Arif, who has experienced several cyclones, said she was concerned for those in Ilsa’s path.

+“They’ll be prepared and riding it out.
+But it is still terrifying, absolutely terrifying,” Arif said.
+“When you’re inside in a house and there’s just the roar of the wind outside and thumping and banging and crashing.
+And cyclones happen at nighttime.
+You don’t know what it is and it’s frightening.”

-The bureau has warned of damaging winds, flooding rain and abnormally high tides along the Pilbara coast as Ilsa passes.
+The bureau warned of damaging winds, flooding rain and abnormally high tides along the Pilbara coast as Ilsa passes.

 Many people in the Pilbara region are involved in the mining and cattle industry or are tourists taking advantage of the school vacation period that began this week.